codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

 ## Install Dotenv

-We also have install `dotenv` which we use to load environment variables.
+We also have install the `dotenv` library which we use to load environment variables.
 You can find the packlage link [here](https://pypi.org/project/python-dotenv/).

 ```shell
 pip install python-dotenv